-Based on partner feedback, a needs assessment, and market analysis, the City develops draft plan that is presented at two community forums, one of which was provided in Spanish.
-The draft plan was made available for 30 days for review and comment online and at Mecklenburg County libraries.
-Finally, City Council will hold a public hearing prior to approving the plan.
+Based on partner feedback, a needs assessment, and market analysis, the City developed draft plan that is presented at two community forums, one of which was provided in Spanish.
+The draft plan was made available for 30 days for review and comment online and at the Charlotte Mecklenburg Government Center.
+Finally, City Council holds a public hearing prior to approving the plan.
 This City conducts citizen engagement that results in better plans that more wholly reflect the needs and aspirations of all Charlotteans.